ON-AIR CAMPAIGN • "NBA TALENT AUDITIONS"

 Working with Imaginary Forces and Sony Pictures, I got to combine two of my greatest passions, NBA basketball and comedy writing.
-My pitch, together with scripts, led directly to this campaign, which premiered during the 2018 NBA Playoffs and Finals, and became one of the year's most talked about film marketing promotions.
+My pitch, together with supporting scripts to prove out the concept, led directly to this campaign that premiered during the 2018 NBA Playoffs and Finals, and became one of the year's most talked about film marketing promotions.

 The premise: Director Antoine Fuqua wants Denzel Washington to reprise the role of Robert McCall in Equalizer 2.
 But Denzel "doesn't do sequels", so he proposes NBA stars should audition to take over the part.